cosmos72/stmx/README.md

 STMX offers the following Lisp macros and functions, also heavily documented in the sources - remember `(describe 'some-symbol)` at REPL.

-- `TRANSACTIONAL` declares that a class is transactional, i.e. that its slots contain transactional data.
-Use it to wrap a class definition:
+- `TRANSACTIONAL` declares that a class or struct is transactional, i.e. that its slots contain transactional data.
+Use it to wrap a class or a struct definition:

         (transactional
           (defclass foo ()
             ((value1 :type integer :initarg :value1 :initform 0)
              (value2 :type string  :initarg :value2 :initform ""))))

+        (transactional
+          (defstruct bar ()
+            (value1 0  :type integer)
+            (value2 "" :type string)))

+  If you want to declare a slot as non-transactional, for example because it is immutable, add the option `:transactional nil`:

+        (transactional
+          (defclass tred-black-tree ()
+            ((root           :type t)
+             (key-comparator :type function :transactional nil))))

-  Note: on some Common Lisp implementations (ABCL and possibly others) slot accessors are known to ignore by default the transactional machinery (implemented with MOP slot-value-using-class, if you wonder) causing all kind of errors on transactional classes.
+  Note: on some Common Lisp implementations (ABCL and possibly others) CLOS slot accessors are known to ignore by default the transactional machinery (implemented with MOP slot-value-using-class, if you wonder) causing all kind of errors on transactional classes.
   Even though usually this problem can be usually at least *partially* fixed